tomhrr/owhois/README.md

 delegation data published by IANA and the RIRs, mapping to their Whois servers as appropriate.

-There is no facility for reloading the mapping data at runtime.
-The server must be restarted for changes to the mapping data to take effect.
+The server monitors the mapping data files to see if any of them has changed.
+If changes are detected, then the server reloads the mapping data.

 By default, queries that are not handled by the server will be passed through to `whois.iana.org`.
 To change the server used for these